 Closure Alert: The landscape between West 63rd and West 65th Streets is closed until mid-August.

 In 2013, the Conservancy embarked on a plan to renew and sustain Central Park's 80 acres of woodland landscapes in the North Woods, the Ramble, and Hallett Nature Sanctuary.
 The primary goals of the restoration are to restore the scenic character and habitat value of these landscapes, and to support increased use and enjoyment by the public and continued stewardship by Conservancy staff and volunteers.
 Current projects include:

 Our ongoing restoration of the Ramble, like the Ravine, involves reconstruction of aging paths and drainage infrastructure, restoration of diverse native plant communities, expansion of irrigation infrastructure, and restoration of the water course (the Gill, in this case).
 Because it was historically more channelized by rock and topography than the Loch, the Gill’s footprint has remained relatively consistent over time; accumulated sediments will therefore be removed to deepen the water course—not to widen it.
 As with the Loch, the depth of the water and treatment of the shoreline will be varied to improve habitat complexity.

 The Ramble work also includes the restoration and reconstruction of rustic features, including the recreation of three rustic, open-air shelters that once existed at high points in the landscape, providing shaded seating where visitors might rest and take in views of the surrounding scenery.

-Closure Alert: Paths in the area north of the Boathouse will close for construction from the week of May 1st until early July.
+Closure Alert: Paths in the area north of the Boathouse will close for construction until the end of July.